teampears/studious-adventure/Report/report-draft.md

 # Challenge
 A web based application tightly coupled to the Regina Foodbank's CRM will significantly improve the quality of service that the Regina Foodbank is able to provide and simplify statistical data collection for improved advocacy work.

-Booking is not easy for clients.
-There is a need for clients to be able to book a hamper from anywhere at anytime with assurance that they will be able to get their hamper.
+One of the largest barriers is the capability to book a hamper, and to know with confidence that it will be available, without spending time on the phone waiting for help.
 Long wait times for phone booking has lead to an increase in the call drop rate as a high number of clients utilize pay-as-you-go phones with expensive by the minute usage.

+# Stakeholders
+## Internal
+Project Sponsor - Dr. Tim Maciag
+Team Pears Members - Ben, Daniil, Kawthar

+## External
+Customer - John Bailey (CEO Regina Foodbank)
+Clients - Community served by the Regina Foodbank

 ## High-level guidelines, principles, constraints, & assumptions
+Provided by the Project Sponsor

-**Design approach:** Design Thinking (Agile)/Fast Feedback Cycle **License:** Creative Commons Share & Share Alike (CC BY-SA 4.0) **Technology/Programming environment:** StoriesOnBoard (Tim/Adam will be creating user accounts), Adobe XD, WordPress, Local by Flywheel, GitHub (public repository required)
+**Design approach:** Design Thinking (Agile)/Fast Feedback Cycle

+**License:** Creative Commons Share & Share Alike (CC BY-SA 4.0)

+**Technology/Programming environment:** StoriesOnBoard, Adobe XD, WordPress, Local by Flywheel, GitHub

 **Initial design guides**
 - A clear and simple user interface with a focus on a design that works in low bandwidth environments
 - Designed “guards” with respect to managing limits regarding the number of food hampers produced daily, e.g. real-time adjustments in total hampers booked would need to be guarded against overbooking
 - System support will be provided by a third party.
 The Regina Food Bank does not have an in-house IT/IS team so any troubleshooting etc. will be done by an outside vendor

 # Project Planning
-## Clients or Customers
+## Clients
+Some folks may not be familiar with the booking process, therefore it is important to reduce the severity of the barriers (onboarding).
+Potential clients could include chronic clients who require more regular assistance, and episodic clients who may be more transient in their use.
+In both cases, some of these customers may already be familiar with the existing process of booking but stand to benefit from the simplicity and assurance a web based booking implementation would provide.

 ### Northstar
 The northstar client is episodic users who are new to having food insecurities.
 The amount of clients the foodbank has had to serve has increased significantly due to the pandemic, and inflation - new clients are not familiar with the platform and have been putting increasing strain on the phone booking lines.